omise/bluepine/README.md

 ### Creating an attribute

 There are a multiple ways to create attributes.
-We can create it manually or by using some other methods.
+We can create it manually or by using other methods.

 #### Manually creating an attribute
-Thje following example creates an attribute manually.
+The following example creates an attribute manually.

 ```ruby
 user_schema = Bluepine::Attributes::ObjectAttribute.new(:user) do